 The parent or guardian of the student should notify the Summer Program Director (425-868-6191 x424 or email@example.com) that their child is arriving late that day.
 Once you arrive on campus, your child should go to the front office where a Summer Program counselor will bring them to their camp.

 Please alert a Summer Program Director (425-868-6191 x424 or firstname.lastname@example.org) that you plan to pick up your student early that day.
 A Summer Program staff member will ensure that your child meets you at the pick-up area at the appropriate time.

 The Overlake Summer Program will be offering Afternoon Extended Care from 4:00-6:00pm.
-Afternoon Extended Care is $60/week.
-Extended Care takes place in the 5th and 6th grade building and outdoor area surrounding it.
-Parents are required to come and pick-up their child from the 5th and 6th grade building.
-Families that pick up their children late from Afternoon Extended Care will be charged a $15 late fee per 15-minute window.
+Afternoon Extended Care is $75/week.
+Extended Care takes place in the Library.
+Parents are required to come and pick-up their child from the Library.
+Families that pick up their children late from extended care will be charged a $15 late fee per 15-minute window.
 All times will be rounded up to the quarter hour.
 Families that are chronically late may be asked to withdraw from our Summer Program before their session has ended.

 Sample daily schedule:

 8:00-9:00: Drop off (upper parking lot) with games and activities at the flag pole